 - Corporations

 - Companies

+- Limited Liability Companies

 - Firms

 - Partnerships

-- Educational institutions
+- Educational Institutions

-- Limited liability companies

-- Any other type of business enterprise

-- Nonprofit organizations
+- Nonprofit Organizations

-- Labor organizations
+- Labor Organizations

+- Any type of Business Enterprise

-- Any institution other than the U.S. Government.
+- Any Institution other than the U.S. Government

 In general, Members, officers, and employees paid at the senior staff rate may not be compensated for serving as an officer or board member of a corporation, association, or other entity.
 If you served as an unpaid member or officer of an entity, you may wish to indicate it parenthetically in your entry.
 However, income is permitted in certain limited circumstances.
 If you are permitted to receive income, then you are not required to disclose the amount of any salary or payment you receive on Schedule E, but you must report the income on Schedule C if it was \$200 or more.